osirrc/jig/README.md

 Currently we support three hooks: `init`, `index`, and `search` (called in that order).
 We expect these three executables to be located in the root directory of the container.

-Each script is executed with the interpreter determined by the shebang so you can use  `#!/usr/bin/env bash`, `#!/usr/bin/env python3`, etc - just remember to make sure your `Dockerfile` is built with the appropriate base image or the required dependencies installed.
+Each script is executed with the interpreter determined by the shebang so you can use  `#!/usr/bin/env bash`, `#!/usr/bin/env python3`, etc - just remember to make sure your `Dockerfile` is built with the appropriate base image or the required dependencies are installed.

 ### init
 The purpose of the `init` hook is to do any preperation needed for the run - this could be downloading + compiling code, downloading a pre-built artifact, or downloading external resources (pre-trained models, knowledge graphs, etc.).